 We have put together several helpful resources in case there are questions concerning trees.

 The Residential Improvement Guidelines found under Covenants give all the details regarding planting trees in Wheatlands.
-Please refer to Schedule 5 (p.
-54) for the requirements (Deciduous trees – 2.5” caliper, 6’ height minimum and Ornamental trees – 2″ caliper, 6’ height minimum) and then Schedule 6 (p.
-60) for the plant palette.
+Please refer to Schedule 5 (of the document below) for the requirements (Deciduous trees – 2.5” caliper, 6’ height minimum and Ornamental trees – 2″ caliper, 6’ height minimum) and then Schedule 6 for the plant palette.

 You do not need to submit for approval to replace a tree if you choose from the schedule 6 approved plant list and if the placement and type remain the same.
 Example – Deciduous Shade tree for Deciduous Shade tree, Evergreen tree for Evergreen tree etc. If you do want to change the location or type of tree you would need to submit a Design Review application.